All Episodes

 What's Limbaugh saying about this today?

-We don't want Limbaugh in our case every day.
+Welfare before, we don't want Limbaugh in our case every day.

 Can't handle that.

-Should I have chosen to run for president would qualify me more than his wife, ladies and gentlemen.
+The influence this program exerted on Bill Clinton, should I have chosen to run for president, would qualify me more than his wife, ladies and gentlemen.

-But when those records are released, you will see how much of a factor I was in the Clinton White House, and how successful I was as the real co-president.
+But when those records are released, you will see how much of a factor I was in the Clinton White House and how successful I was as the real co-president.

-Uh Democrats uh are so close here.
+Democrats are so close here.

-Well, what's his old Iowa important anymore anyway?
+Well, what's Iowa important anymore anyway?

-And so now that the headlines over the weekend were what if no one loses?
+And so now that the headlines over the weekend were, what if no one loses?

 I mean, what if no one wins?

-Their headlines are what if no one wins?
+Their headlines are, what if no one wins.

-And what they really mean is what if no one loses?
+And what they really mean is, what if no one loses?

-Uh and all the pundits are playing their guessing games.
+And all the pundits are playing their guessing games.

-Uh who will win?
+Who will win?

-Uh but the question really should be asked, will anybody lose?
+But the question really should be asked, will anybody lose?

-Well, I think that's a big win for Hillary, because she wasn't even worried that much about don't give me that, you're spending $200 a vote there.
+Well, I think that's a big win for Hillary because she wasn't even worried that much about, don't give me that, you're spending $200 a vote there.

-So the latest poll on the Democrat side has Mr. and Mrs. Clinton uh trailing Mr. and Mrs. Obama with Mr. and Mrs. Edwards a close third, and we are told by um the smartest pundits that the Democrat race in Iowa is so close because the three leading candidates are so strong.
+So the latest poll on the Democrat side has Mr. and Mrs. Clinton trailing Mr. and Mrs. Obama with Mr. and Mrs. Edwards a close third.

-Well, somebody has to ask, and it's always left to me to ask the right question.
+Well, somebody has to ask, and it's always left to me to ask the right question, could it be so close because they're so weak?

-Could it be so close because none of them are inspiring any of the voters for a big front runner lead?
+Could it be so close because none of them are inspiring any of the voters for a big frontrunner lead?

 I mean, look at they've got the money.